Iron Steeds on the Pakihi

 We had been on the track for over an hour and still the trend was downhill.
 It was deceptively easy riding at times, although the later sections of the ride are certainly not for the novice or the unfit.
 Then, unexpectedly, we arrived at a huge slip which marked the end of the first section of the ride.

 We carefully portaged the cycles across this, looking down to the river way below.
-Then followed a further brief cycle to finally reach the outer end of the ridge and after a steep descending zig-zag we arrived at the Pakihi Hut and a welcome stop for unch.
+Then followed a further brief cycle to finally reach the outer end of the ridge and after a steep descending zig-zag we arrived at the Pakihi Hut and a welcome stop for lunch.

-The Pakihi Hut is a category four, which means DOC doesn't charge for overnight stays.
-It also means the facilities are fairly basic – a set of bunks, a corrugated iron fireplace and a meat safe.
+The Pakihi Hut is a category four, which means DoC doesn't charge for overnight stays.
+It also means the facilities are fairly basic; a set of bunks, a corrugated iron fireplace and a meat safe.
 There's a rubbish pit at the hut, but the East Coast Conservancy is following national directives, moving to a "pack it in, pack it out" policy.
 We tuck our banana skins and muesli bar wrappers in our bumbags.

-From the hut, it was down to the Pakihi Stream to begin the arduous portage.
+From the hut, it was down to the Pakihi Stream bed to begin the arduous portage.
 The track alongside the stream was wiped out in Cyclone Bola, and some serious regrowth has taken place in the intervening years.
 As any bush user knows, the most direct route down a river involves multiple crossings.
 Our feet were soon numb with cold.

 Our expedition stretched out for half a kilometre as we march silently in single-file down the narrow gorge alternately shaded and sunlit with each bend.
 The carry continued for nearly two hours.

-While this section will ultimately be re-established along the river's banks before the track is officially re-opened, our group relished the wilederness challenge of the walk.
+While this section will ultimately be re-established along the river's banks before the track is officially re-opened, our group relished the wilderness challenge of the walk.
 Despite aching shoulders, many in our expedition commented that the walk was a memorable bush experience.

 Just as some started re-evaluating this sentiment we reached signs of the original track above the river becoming more established.
 We climbed up through dense bush to find short sections of the route were rideable, and we were away again.
 Our pace increased, as the track cleared even when "wall-of-deathing" across narrow washed-out sections 20 metres above the river bed.
 Just as the first chills of evening were becoming persistent, the track opened out to full benched width.
 Flat and level, it wound on out of the gorge into scrubby farmland.